Have you written or created something amazing? You want to get it out there, but you also want to be sure that no one steals your idea.

 Just because something is written down does not mean it is copyrightable.
 There are several instances where tangible expressions of a thought are deemed not to be protected by copyright.
 Here are just a few examples:

-Things that are commonly known or that have been around for awhile have no known creator and are not protected by copyright.
+Things that are commonly known, or that have been around for awhile and have no known creator, are not protected by copyright.

 - Systems of measurement